WillHoffer/WillHoffer.github.io/_posts/2020-06-17-classical-observables-and-the-hamiltonian.md

 ---
-title: "Notes on Quantum Mechanics I"
+title: "Classical Observables and the Hamiltonian"

 author: "Will Hoffer"
 date: "June 17, 2020"